talkquazi/vdun/README.md

 Modifying onProvisioned.sh is the easiest way to configure your own on provision completion detection with this setup.

 You can change which version of node to use by editing the .nvmrc file within the projects main folder.

+A beta version of pm2 version 2.0 is being used for the command pm2-docker this command is still in beta.

 # Notice